WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

     * We've generated one board per team!
 To get *your* team's board, check out [this link](week3figmalinks.md).

-  * Choosing wireframes to prototype for each person
+  * Choosing partial ideas to prototype for each person

   * Collaborating to build 1 team prototype / prototype set

   * We'll go through a Figma tutorial!

-  * We'll show you how to save what you've got!

 ### ~ Lunch ~